Ekkehard König: Scientific contributions

 König's main contributions are in the area of semantics, linguistic typology (especially the typology of European languages), and the contrastive linguistics of English and German.

 Between 1990 and 1995, he was the director of a European Science Foundation coordination programme on the typology of the languages of Europe (EUROTYP), which brought together over a hundred linguists from many different countries of Europe.
 Other prominent members of this project were Simon Dik, Giuliano Bernini, Östen Dahl, Gilbert Lazard, Frans Plank, Anna Siewierska, Johan van der Auwera, Harry van der Hulst, Henk van Riemsdijk, Nigel Vincent, as well as König's junior collaborator (and doctoral student) Martin Haspelmath.
-The project results were published in nine volumes by De Gruyter, and one of the consequences of this coordination programme was the founding of the Association of Linguistic Typology, with its journal Linguistic Typology.
+The project results were published in nine volumes by De Gruyter, and one of the consequences of this coordination programme was the founding of the Association for Linguistic Typology, with its journal Linguistic Typology.

 König investigated a wide range of grammatical phenomena, especially from a semantic-pragmatic, typological, and diachronic perspective.
 Some topics that stand out in his contributions are adjectives, focus particles, concessive and concessive conditional clauses, self-intensifiers, manner demonstratives, and definite articles.

 König has coedited a large number of books, including an important handbook on linguistic typology and universals, and he served as a panel member for the European Science Foundation and the European Research Council.
 He is a former president of the Deutsche Gesellschaft für Sprachwissenschaft (1997–2000).
 He is currently one of the editors of the journal Studies in Language.